Xewdy444/CF-Clearance-Scraper/README.md

 options:
-  -h, --help            show this help message and exit -u URL, --url URL     Required argument for specifying the URL to fetch the Cloudflare clearance cookie from.
-  -f FILE, --file FILE  Optional argument for specifying the file to write the Cloudflare clearance cookie information to (in JSON format).
+  -h, --help            show this help message and exit -u URL, --url URL     Required argument for specifying the URL to fetch the Cloudflare clearance cookie from -f FILE, --file FILE  Optional argument for specifying the file to write the Cloudflare clearance cookie information to (in JSON format)
   -t TIMEOUT, --timeout TIMEOUT
-                        Optional argument for specifying the request timeout (in seconds).
-  -p PROXY, --proxy PROXY
+                        Optional argument for specifying the request timeout (in seconds) -p PROXY, --proxy PROXY
-                        Optional argument for specifying the proxy server URL to use for requests (SOCKS5 proxy authentication not supported).
+                        Optional argument for specifying the proxy server URL to use for requests (SOCKS5 proxy authentication not supported)
   -ua USER_AGENT, --user-agent USER_AGENT
-                        Optional argument for specifying the user agent to use for requests.
-  --disable-http2       Optional argument for disabling HTTP/2 support for the browser.
-  --disable-http3       Optional argument for disabling HTTP/3 support for the browser.
-  -d, --debug           Optional argument for running the browser in headed mode.
-  -v, --verbose         Optional argument for increasing the output verbosity.
+                        Optional argument for specifying the user agent to use for requests --disable-http2       Optional argument for disabling HTTP/2 support for the browser --disable-http3       Optional argument for disabling HTTP/3 support for the browser -d, --debug           Optional argument for running the browser in headed mode -v, --verbose         Optional argument for increasing the output verbosity
 ```

 ## Example